baswerc/routes/README.md

   }
 }
 ```
-into an object that accepts HTTP _GET_ requests at the path _/api/users_ and renders the loaded users with the JSP file _users.jsp_.
+into an object that accepts HTTP _GET_ requests at the path _/api/users_ and renders the loaded users with the JSP file _/WEB-INF/jsps/users.jsp_.

 ## Getting Started